msathe-tech/standalone-abm/updated_README.md

 ./login-token.sh
 ```

 3. Navigate to Anthos console, click the name of your server, on the right hand panel click Login, select the Bearer token option.
-Use the token above here and login to the cluster.
+Copy the token from the output from above and use that to login to the cluster.

+After you enter the token, the cluster should show up as being healthy.

-4. Setup stackdriver monitoring and logging for workloads, enable Prometheus metrics capture for apps
+4. Enable and setup stackdriver monitoring and logging for workloads, enable Prometheus metrics capture for apps

 ```
 kubectl patch stackdriver stackdriver --type=merge -p '{"spec":{"scalableMonitoring": false}}' -n kube-system